MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/transition-to-support-operations.md

 ﻿---
-title: Plan your support operations
+title: Plan your support operations to provide effective support
 description: Learn how to prepare your support operations for Dynamics 365 projects and avoid common pitfalls during the transition from project mode to support mode.
 author: taksatoms
 ms.author: tsato